quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 A Quake Live server uses three ports.

-- Game port: This is the main port which a Quake Live game client will connect to
+- Game port: This is the main port which a Quake Live game client will connect to using UDP.
-- Stats port: The port the stats API emits its events to
+- Rcon port: The port the rcon API will receive commands and sends console output to using TCP.
+It is usually the same port as the game port.
-- Rcon port: The port the rcon API will receive commands and sends console output to
+- Stats port: The port the stats API emits its events to.
+It is usually the game port plus 1000.

 You will define those ports in the `ports` section of the `docker-compose.yml` file.

 A Docker service has two ports.
 An external and an internal port.
 Take a look at the correspoding Docker Compose file definition.